Oath of Allegiance (Sweden)

-I N.N. [do] promise and swear, by God and His Holy Gospels, that I always shall be my rightful King, the Most Potent Prince and Lord, N.N., King of Sweden, the Goths and the Wends, and the Royal House true and faithful.
+I N.N. [do] promise and swear, by God and His Holy Gospels, that I always shall be to my rightful King, the Most Potent Prince and Lord, N.N., King of Sweden, the Goths and the Wends, and the Royal House true and faithful.
 I shall also with my life and blood defend the Royal form of government and the rights of the Riksdag; all in accordance with the fundamental laws of the Realm, which I in all [their] parts shall obey and follow.
 This I pledge on my honor and conscience to deliver, so truly help me God to life and spirit.